 One of our health coaches was so committed to setting healthy boundaries that she did a “Giving Fast” for two weeks.
 She informed her husband and kids of her intention to practice saying ‘no’ and that they should expect her to say “no” to their requests.

 That may sound harsh but her motivation was (and she shared this with her family) to create greater awareness for how easily she jumps in to fulfill other people’s needs, sometimes at her own expense.
 The fast also established appreciation from those around her for all the things they expected her to do on a daily basis that they ultimately could do themselves.

-Hopefully the above helps to set the stage to start creating healthy boundaries in your personal and professional relationships.
-Our health coach Patty is ready to assist you in creating, establishing and maintaining healthy boundaries.
+Hopefully this helps to set the stage to start creating healthy boundaries in your personal and professional relationships.
+Our JOYVIAL executive health coaches are ready to assist you in creating, establishing and maintaining healthy boundaries.